openshift/gcp-project-operator/docs/building.md

 $ make
 ```

-This will run the tests and build the binaries which they can be found at `gcp-project-operator/build/_output/bin`
+This will build the binaries (which can then be found in `gcp-project-operator/build/_output/bin`) and run tests.